Home Warranty Waiting Period Explained: When Coverage Actually Starts

 See what plans you qualify for in less than 2 minutes

 Not all home warranty companies treat waiting periods the same way.
-Here's how some of the most widely used providers compare:
+Here's how some of the most widely used providers compare based on their 2026 contract terms:

 Standard Purchase